-- 1. Press the 🖾 operating mode button.
+- 1. Press the note operating mode button.
 The digital display shows the "INITM" parameter.
 The positioner is in the "Configuration" mode. - 2.
 Exit the "Configuration" mode.
-Keep the 🖾 operating modes button pressed for more than 5 s. - 3.
+To do this, press the operating mode button 🖾 for at least 5 seconds. - 3.
 The software status is displayed. - 4.
 After releasing the node operating mode button, the positioner is in the "P manual mode", i.e. the positioner has not been initialized.